Raymond Desfossés

-Raymond Desfossés (born 22 September 1950), also known as "Trifluvien", is a Canadian gangster and senior member of the West End Gang of Montreal.
+Raymond Desfossés (22 September 1950 – 31 July 2024), also known as "Trifluvien", was a Canadian gangster and senior member of the West End Gang of Montreal.

 Criminal career

 "The Cocaine King of Trois-Rivières"

 Born in Trois-Rivières, Desfossés joined the Montreal-based West End Gang in the early 1970s and he became closely associated with the group's leaders, Frank "Dunie" Ryan and Allan "the Weasel" Ross.
 Overseeing the gang's drug operations in his hometown, he earned the sobriquet "Le roi de la cocaïne de Trois-Rivières" ("The Cocaine King of Trois-Rivières").
 Desfossés was also given the nickname "Trifluvien" in underworld circles, which is a Québécois term for a resident of Trois-Rivières.
 He developed a reputation as a businessman-like operator, who had many connections and who spoke English very well.
 Desfossés was suspected by police in three murders which allegedly took place at the Rio nightclub in Trois-Rivières in the early 1970s.
 No bodies were ever found, however, and the murders remain unsolved despite several excavations at the site.
 In 1975, Desfossés became acquainted with Gérald Gallant while they were both incarcerated at Cowansville.
 Gallant would later tell police: "...Desfossés really impressed me.
 He controlled drug trafficking inside the penitentiary.
 He was a real big crime boss."
 Gallant was retained as a hitman for Desfossés between 1980 and 2001, carrying out at least six contract killings, for which he was paid $10,000 to $12,000 per murder.
 The first murder that Gallant committed on Desfossés' behalf occurred on 30 January 1980, when Louis Desjardins, a drug dealer who Desfossés suspected of cooperating with authorities, was lured to a tyre garage owned by Gallant in Port-Cartier and shot in the head.
 Although he did not order the hit, Desfossés provided Gallant with a driver, Réjean-Claude Juneau, for the 16 February 1984 assassination of Marcel Lefrançois in Sainte-Foy.
 Lefrançois was murdered because he had refused to pay Gallant for the contract killing of André Haince, who was executed two years earlier.